manpreetdash/manpreetdash.github.io/_posts/2025-03-21-better-ai-mode.md

 og: https://tomcritchlow.com/images/better-ai-og.png
 ---

-Here's the punchline - I think Google is missing the mark with their AI search efforts.
+Here's the punchline - I think Google is likely missing the mark with their AI search efforts.
 In this post I have a concrete proposal and a prototype you can try yourself that shows a different approach for the future of search.
 An approach that's better for users *and* in a way that's beneficial to the open web at the same time.

 For decades, Google's advantage has been the open web.
 Billions of pages indexed in milliseconds.
 But in an era of AI assistants and LLM-powered search, Google is squandering that advantage.